/

 Lifestyle Modifications

 Before delving into the various diabetes medications, it’s essential to emphasize the significance of lifestyle modifications in managing type 2 diabetes.
-These modifications include adopting a healthy diet, engaging in regular physical activity, maintaining a healthy weight, and avoiding tobacco use.
+These modifications include adopting a healthy diet, engaging in regular physical activity, maintaining a healthy weight (you can use a Weight Loss Calculator to track your progress), and avoiding tobacco use.
+Additionally, utilizing tools like the Diabetes Risk Calculator can help individuals assess their risk and take timely preventive steps.
 Lifestyle changes play a crucial role in diabetes management, and medication should be viewed as a complement to these changes rather than a standalone solution.

 Oral Medications